neoncortex/bashed/README.md

 editdbquery files 'sh$'
 ````

 You can use editdbquerycurses, or edbqu for short, to have a curses interface.
+The command for opening the selected file is the same that is used for editdbsearchcurses, setted in the variable edbopencommand.

 ##### Tags of a file:
 To see what tags a file have, use editdbquery: